Read my Bipolar Friend Series

 Believe You Can Heal

 From the get go I truly believed our bodies heal naturally given the right circumstances and environment.
 I told my initial, favorite Doctor that I did not believe I would be on pills the rest of my life.
 That one day I would heal away from using them.
 Dr. S was open minded, and believed the possibility of my claim, as he was a holistic healer.
 I am forever grateful for this man’s support at this pivotal point.
+He believed my claim without doubt.

 Change Your Environment